pkholland/mutantspider/examples/file_system/README.md

 <b>Mutantspider's two file systems</b>

-From the perspective of the C code, both of mutantspider's file systems are accessed as particular locations within the normal filesystem.
+From the perspective of the C code, both of mutantspider's file systems are accessed as special locations within the normal file system.
 These two locations are:

     /persistent

-Files within the /persistent subdirectory persist from one page view to the next.
-So, for example, the file <code>/persistent/my_credentials.txt</code> could be used to store information that a user might have entered during a previous visit to your web app.
-If they had done so, and your application had written that information to this file then you would be able to read it during this visit to your page.
+Files within the <code>/persistent</code> subdirectory persist from one page view to the next.
+So, for example, the file <code>/persistent/my_credentials.txt</code> could be used to store information that a user might have entered during a previous visit to your web site.
+If they had done so, and your application had written that information to this file then it would be able to read the information back during this visit to your page.
 This data is stored locally on the user's machine - not on your server.

 It is implemented using IndexedDB on Emscripten, and html5fs on NaCl, but adds some behavior on top of those tools.
-Emscripten contains a file system named IDBFS which is similar to the /persistent file system.
+Emscripten contains a file system named IDBFS which is similar to the <code>/persistent</code> file system.
 But IDBFS requires an explicit "synchronize" call to transfer file data from the file system to the persistent storage.
 Mutantspider's implementation automatically transfers all changed data to the persistent storage, making it behave much more like a normal POSIX file system.

 Google's html5fs does not require IDBFS's "synchronize" call, but can only be called off of the main thread.
-Mutantspider's /persistent file system can be accessed from any thread.
+Mutantspider's <code>/persistent</code> file system can be accessed from any thread.
 But this comes with the cost of requiring that all data in this file system be replicated in RAM.
 So this is essentially a RAM-based file system that automatically persists changes to the underlying html5fs file system (using a background thread).
 All data in this file system from previous visits to your web page will be loaded into RAM when the new visit starts, and will stay in RAM until the user exits or navigates away from your page.

     /resources